ajzliu/SP-CPC/README.md

 python3 main_multicounty.py
 ```

 Then, run the appropriate file according to the [repository structure](#repository-structure).
+When running a file not in the main directory, make sure you change the path of the terminal to the folder the file is located in before running.

 <!-- Repository Structure -->